asifKhan014/example_1_repo/README.md

 # Example Repositry
-this is first repo, hello world
+this is first repo, hello codder nice to meet you